JacobVanzella/AdventOfCode2021/README.md

 Epsilon = ~Gamma = 01001
 ### Part 2
 Now here some interesting work got done, and by interesting I mean I think I overcomplicated the solution.
 The naive solution would be to calculate frequency, eliminate elements not fitting the rule, recalculate frequency, etc. etc. Without busting out a pen and paper I believe this would reduce down to a O(N\*M!) complexity where N is the number of elements and M is their length.
 To avoid this lame complexity I instead decided to use a Huffman tree.
 Construction of the tree should be O(N\*M\) and searching the tree is O(M).
 Each parent contains the number of 0 children or 1 children which takes care of the frequency calculation.

+## Day 4:
+### Part 1 & 2
+Nothing too exciting here.
+I had considered using a hashmap solution, but I decided to save myself a little thinking and went the brute force route of checking every value on each board until a/last winner was found.